-No impairment was recognized for SC 6 Block A as at December 31, 2019 and 2018 as the Group believes that the related deferred exploration costs are still recoverable.
+No provision for probable loss was recognized for SC 6 Block A as at December 31, 2019 and 2018 as the Group believes that the related deferred exploration costs are recoverable.

 Block B

 Pursuant to a Farm-in Agreement dated February 4, 2011, Peak Oil and Gas Philippines Ltd. (Australia), Blade Petroleum Philippines Ltd. (Australia) and Venturoil Philippines, Inc. ("Farminees") exercised their option to acquire 70% participating interest of the SC 6 Block B consortium, which includes Enexor ("Farmors").